Joining Randwick City Library

 You may store your card details on your Apple or Android device with the Randwick MyLibrary App, available from your App store.
 Log in using your card details to view your loans, renew or reserve items, search the catalogue, link accounts, book a study room, make payments and access eResources.

 Your membership card is your key to our eLibrary.
-With your library card number and PIN/password, you can access thousands of eBooks, eAudiobooks, online magazine titles, as well as films, online courses and databases.
+With your library member number and PIN/password, you can access thousands of eBooks, eAudiobooks, online magazine titles, as well as films, online courses and databases.

 Should your telephone number, email or home address details change, please pop into the library with proof of your name and current address to have your record updated on the spot.